Inspection Reports for

 Fall risk assessment score: 16

-Meal service time range: 90
+Meal service duration: 90

 Employees mentioned